vpavlenko/study-music/README.md

 - [Dorottya Fabian, Renee Timmers, and Emery Schubert.
 Expressiveness in music performance: Empirical approaches across styles and cultures](https://amzn.to/34XbpMk)

+- [Thomas Mark.
+What Every Pianist Needs to Know About the Body](https://amzn.to/36ev1fx) - how to gain fluidity without injuries

 Music composition
 ===